7 Ways You Can Help After a Natural Disaster

 Donate your skills or time

 If you are trained in disaster response, mass-casualty EMS or search-and-rescue, or if you have a skill like construction or supply distribution, volunteer your skills and knowledge.
 You can contact your local emergency services, sheriff’s office and Red Cross to see if they are seeking volunteers.
 If you don’t have a particular skill, offer your time to help with clean up afterward.
 However, always call or check online first.
 Do not go as an individual volunteer to a disaster zone expecting to find ways to help.
 In reality, you will be adding one more person to the already strained infrastructure.
+This is especially important to consider if you’re looking to help after a strong hurricane or other natural disaster.

 How to prepare for a natural disaster